AxdeKlerk/BotB-25/README.md

 ## 5. Goals

-To create a website that is visually appealing, enjoyable to engage with and simple to use so as not to detract from the aim and objective of the website: to discover new music.
+To create a website that is visually appealing, enjoyable to engage with, light-hearted and simple to use so as not to detract from the aim and objective of the website: to discover new music.

 ## 6. Planning and Development